HenriqueRadical/auto-barnaby/README.md

 ## ⚠️ Troubleshooting

 * **Bot isn't clicking/seeing the fish?** AutoBarnaby is hardcoded to specific screen coordinates.
 If your monitor resolution or UI scaling is different, you may need to update the `TOP_Y`, `BOTTOM_Y`, `TOP_LEFT_X`, etc., constants at the top of the `AutoBarnaby.java` file to match your screen's exact game board dimensions.
 * **Crashing?** If the program encounters a fatal error, it will generate a `crash_log.txt` file in the same directory.
-Open this file to see the exact Java stack trace, and feel free to open an issue or submit a pull request with a fix!
+Open this file to see the exact Java stack trace, and feel free to open an issue!
 * **Something else?** Open an issue on the GitHub repository and I'll try to help you out.

 ## 📜 Credits

 A big thank you to [itsmarsss/auto-flappy](https://github.com/itsmarsss/auto-flappy) for the original conceptual inspiration for computer-vision-based gameplay automation.
-AutoBarnaby builds upon this foundation with completely custom 3D perspective mapping and optimized single-anchor targeting for the Swimmy Barnaby environment.
+AutoBarnaby builds upon this foundation with completely custom 3D perspective mapping and optimized single-anchor targeting for the Swimmy Barnaby mini-game.